 Gordons needs brushing 2 - 3 times per week, paying extra attention to the 'feathering' around their tummy, legs, chest ears and tail.
-Being the largest of the Setters, they are actually less prone to Canine Hip Dysplasia, but are at higher risk of Blaot, Progressive Retinal Atrophy (PRA) and cataracts.

 The Gordon Setter has an elegant and sensible temperament for a Setter.
 Like all Setters they can be lively and enthusiastic but the Gordan is more alert and protective towards his family.
 They love one on one attention and will form tight bonds with their family.
 This can also make them reserved towards strangers and sometimes aggressive towards or jealous of other dogs.